flyx/flyx.org/_posts/2012-08-14-adabundler.md

 ---
 layout: post
-title: Writing application in Ada with ada-bundler
+title: Writing applications in Ada with ada-bundler
 tags: [ada, programming]
 ---

 Cross-platform development of desktop applications is a tedious business.
-You can compile simple Ada code without modifications on any platform that's supported by your compiler, but as soon as you start developing desktop application (usually with a GUI), you need to implement quite some platform-specific behaviour.
+You can compile simple Ada code without modifications on any platform that's supported by your compiler, but as soon as you start developing desktop applications (usually with a GUI), you need to implement quite some platform-specific behaviour.
 In this post, I present **ada-bundler**, a low-level library and tool for cross-platform file access that aims to make your life easier a bit.